 Soma is a brand name for carisoprodol, a muscle relaxant used to treat strains, sprains, and other muscle injuries or disorders.
 When prescribed on a short-term basis along with rest, physical therapy, and other treatments, Soma can safely relax muscles and relieve pain and discomfort during the healing process.
-Unfortunately this medication can be addictive – if someone you know needs substance abuse treatment, call 800 774 5796(Who Answers?) for help.

 As a skeletal muscle relaxant, Soma functions by relaxing muscles and reducing muscle contraction.
 It can also have a sedating and calming effect, and in higher doses, creates a mild, short-lived sense of euphoria.

 Soma can potentially lead to dependence and cravings so it must always be taken exactly as directed.

 Soma is a skeletal muscle relaxant that can be used on a short-term basis to treat pain and discomfort resulting from bone and muscle conditions or injury.
 It should be used in conjunction with, and not as a replacement for: rest, physical therapy, exercise, or any other therapeutic activity recommended by your doctor.

 Taking Soma as directed by your doctor for a specific reason is unlikely to cause any serious addiction problems.
 However, overusing the medication, or taking Soma recreationally or without a prescription is very risky and could lead to dependence.